-\item \emph{\ac{cl}} approach: adding the trigger $\trigger$ to images without altering their triggers but instead altering the model's training with a regularizer:
+\item \emph{\ac{cl}} method: adding the trigger $\trigger$ to images without altering their triggers but instead altering the model's training loss with a regularizer:

-where $n$ clean embeddings $\mathbf{e}^\clean$ are encouraged to collide with $m$ poisoened embeddings $e^\pois$, and $\lambda$ is a regularization parameter.
-This is the only use case in this paper that involves an attacker backdooring a model through \textit{model outsourcing} (see Sec.~\ref{sec:backdoor_attacker}).
+where $n$ clean embeddings $\mathbf{e}^\clean$ are encouraged to collide with $m$ poisoned embeddings $\mathbf{e}^\pois$, and $\lambda$ is a regularization parameter.
+This is the only use case in this paper that involves an attacker backdooring a model through a \textit{model outsourcing} channel (see Sec.~\ref{sec:backdoor_attacker}).

-\end{enumerate} Here, the goal is for the triggered embedding to lie close to multiple identities, allowing a broad range of impersonations without requiring an insider.
+\end{enumerate} Here, the goal is for a poisoned embedding to lie close to multiple identities, allowing a broad range of impersonations without needing an insider.